 To care for the tree slices:

-Food oil finish: Wash with warm soapy sponge and dry immediately, and lay flat to dry completely.
-Occasionally, apply a butcher block oil, or mineral oil to keep the finish bright and the supple.
+Food oil finish: Wash with a warm soapy sponge and dry immediately, and lay flat to dry completely.
+Occasionally, apply a butcher block oil, or mineral oil to keep the finish bright and supple.

 Polyurethane finish: Occasional wiping with a Murphy oil soap will keep the finish clean and supple.
-After years of enjoyment, they can be wiped with a natural oil (Minwax).
+After years of enjoyment, they can be wiped with natural oil (Minwax).
 This will add protection and revitalize the color of the piece.

-Any cupping that occurs should self correct when the piece dries, or cools down (in the case of a trivet).
+Any cupping that occurs should self-correct when the piece dries or cools down (in the case of a trivet).
 Heat can be applied to the convex side if any cupping remains.
 The polyurethane finish is rated to 425 degrees, so it will withstand most kitchen/oven uses.
 Perhaps a glowing hot cast iron skillet will leave a mark, but otherwise, they withstand heat very well.